pspeter3/pspeter3.github.com/source/_posts/2011-11-03-how-to-break-an-xbox-360.markdown

 The moral of the story is don't ship with PostNet.
 Also, probably don't buy insurance on a package because it doesn't help anyway.

+### Notes

+* I know I should have kept the box, that was definitely a mistake